s Protect Delivery Drivers With Proper Safety Training | CAP Index

 These issues may seem like easy judgment calls or common sense, but they could be the difference between a safe delivery and an at-risk employee.
 Training should occur frequently, and retailers should focus efforts on drivers located in urban areas or other locations where crime has increased.

-Make Data-Driven Training Decisions
+Protect Delivery Drivers with Data-Driven Training Decisions

 To make better-informed decisions about the crime risks your delivery staff face from store to doorstep, use data.
 Assessing crime risk for locations can not only help you determine where your delivery staff may be at higher risk, but it can also help you prioritize where and when to train staff.